nlpub/russe/2018/wsi/index.md

 ---
 layout: default
 title: Russian Word Sense Induction Evaluation
-description: "The RUSSE competition will perform a systematic comparison and evaluation of the baseline and the most recent approaches to word sense induction."
+description: "The RUSSE competition will perform a systematic comparison and evaluation of the baseline and the most recent approaches to word sense induction and disambuguation."
 ---

-# A Shared Task on Word Sense Induction and Disambiguation for the Russian Language</h1>
+# A Shared Task on Word Sense Induction and Disambiguation for the Russian Language

 We invite you to participate in the shared task on Word Sense Induction and Disambiguation for the Russian Language co-located with the [Dialogue 2018 conference](http://www.dialog-21.ru/en/).